 As its name implies, the “paperless office” is a work environment in which the use of paper is either drastically reduced or eliminated altogether.

-Making the digital conversion to electronic document management systems helps businesses to lower record management costs, improve work efficiency, distribute and access company documents with ease, and save the space that would otherwise be wasted on filing cabinets and drawers.
+Making the digital conversion to paperless document management systems helps businesses to lower costs, improve work efficiency, distribute and access company documents with ease, and save the space that are full of filing cabinets and drawers.
 In addition, you can call your company environmentally-friendly.

-The key to unlocking the paperless office for your business, document scanning services allow you to make digital copies of paper documents.
+Document scanning services is the key to unlocking the paperless office for you business.
+It allows you to make digital copies of paper documents.
 Taking up far less space in electronic formats, scanning records enables companies to streamline their use of business documents both new and old.

 Even traditionally paper-based businesses like law firms now have the option of scanning their record archives.
-They instead manage them electronically with an EDMS.
+They instead manage them electronically with an DMS.

-Today, document management software for law practices allows a record inventory containing hundreds of thousands of files to be easily indexed and searched—saving both money as well as time for the business.
+Today, document management software for law practices allows a record inventory containing hundreds of thousands of files to be easily searchable.
+In turn, saving both money as well as time for the business.

-Once your business does make the decision to make the transition to go paperless and adopt an EDMS, it’s also important you develop and implement what is called a day forward scanning strategy.
-With day forward scanning, you scan, index, and store your records as they are created—allowing your business to manage them digitally using an EDMS.
+Once your business does make the decision to make the transition to go paperless and adopt a DMS, it’s also important you develop and implement what is called a day-forward scanning strategy.
+With day-forward scanning, you scan, index, and store your records as you create them.
+It allows your business to manage them digitally using an DMS.

-By continuing to routinely scan and archive these new documents, this helps to ensure your record inventory is always updated and available to your employees that need access.
+By continuing to routinely scan and archive these new documents, this helps to ensure your record inventory is always up-to-date and available to your employees that need access.

 To give you an idea of just how much paper you’d be saving by making the conversion to a paperless office, take a moment to consider these statistics on paper usage in the United States during the past several years:

-- On average, office employees use approximately 10,000 sheets of paper during the course of a single year (United States EPA).
+- On average, Americans use approximately 700 pounds of paper during the course of a single year.

 - In a given day, employees in United States offices create around two pounds of paper documents (United States EPA).